ttrace/Angular-Diamater-calc/README.md

 Enter Number [0]-[5] > 3
 Enter Delta in D,M,S >> 20,0,0

-Size:r=63.00m
-Distance:a=173.09m
+Size:63.00m(r=31.50m)
+Distance:a=181.40m
 Angular diameter:20°0'0.00''
+index-pin ~ thumb-pin span
 ```

-You get the 173m and can describe it.
+You get the 181m and can describe it.

-> Boeing looked same as the palm span.
+> Boeing flew over me looked as the palm span.
 Could I sneak stealthily to reach there?
 Is could be 150m, or longer?